dfeng/notes/neural-representations.md

 Note that actually, with a complete fourier basis, we've taken things to the extreme, so that the final function to be "learned" is the smoothest function possible, a linear one.
 After all, that is the point of using a complete basis – everything else is just linear combinations.
 It's just that the fourier basis elicits a sparse representation, whereas other bases might not be.
 </Note>

 Now, suppose we wanted to learn $f$ in a more data-driven manner.
 Let's reduce the expressivity of $g$, while increasing the expressivity of $h$.
 In some sense the true $g$ already has lower expressivity (you only need the sparse set of basis functions), but that is data-dependent, so we can't really take advantage of that.
 We can replace the linear model $h$ with an MLP $h'$, and counterbalance that with a less expressive $g'$.
 How do we make a less expressive $g'$ that roughly approximates the original $g$?
 A simple solution is to simply pick a random subset of the basis functions (though perhaps it might make more sense to actually strategically pick basis functions).
-In some sense, all we're doing is balancing the expressivity between the two functions that compose $f$.
+And that, in a "nutshell" is what [@sitzmann2020implicit] proposes.

+## IO